-Firstly, war, the major obstacle to any economic progress, was a thing of the past.
-With the restoration of peace, the government could now turn its energies and devote itself to economic development.
+economic development.
 Next, there was political stability, another basic condition of economic development.
 The new government had made peasant interests one of its main justifications for the war and the revolution, and Vietnamese communism being peasant communism, one should expect the peasants to cooperate with that government and work enthusiastically to raise production, as was the case in China.
 Among the bourgeoisie, there were many professionals and technicians who had secretly or openly sympathized with the insurgents during the war, had refused to leave the country in 1975, and were eager to put their competence and skill at the service of the new state.
 Also, the country was at long last reunified, and this reunification of an adequately industrial north and a predominantly agricultural south should give the country a very favourable base on which to build a balanced economy.

-Lastly, there was considerable goodwill abroad: many countries of both East and West were prepared to help Vietnam.
-China, which had given Vietnam some US\$13 billion in aid, mostly foodstuffs, consumption goods, medical products, and petrol, during the war, continued this aid in 1975 to the tune of US\$300 million.
+Lastly, there was considerable goodwill abroad.
+Many countries of both East and West were prepared to help Vietnam, China, which had given Vietnam, some US\$13 billion in, aid, mostly foodstuffs, consumption goods, medical products, and petrol, during the war, continued this aid in 1975 to the tune of US\$300 million.
 The Soviet Union and the East European countries continued to supply industrial and capital goods worth some US\$700 million a year (US\$500 million from the Soviet Union).
-Many Western countries, France, Great Britain, Sweden and Germany, as well as Australia and Japan, were prepared to extend the new Vietnam a helping hand.
-And there was the United States, prepared to normalize its relations with its former enemy, and to help in Vietnam's reconstruction (although not to the tune of US\$3.5 billion, which Hanoi demanded as "war reparations").
-Set against all that, there were negatives, and strong ones, some not imputable to the communist authorities, but others for which these authorities are fully responsible.
+Many Western countries, France, Great Britain, Sweden, Germany, as well as Australia and Japan were prepared to extend the new Vietnam a helping hand.
+And there was the United States, prepared to normalize its relations with its former enemy, and to help in Vietnam's reconstruction (although not to the tune of US\$3.5 billion which Hanoi demanded as "war reparations").
+Set against all that, there were negatives, and strong ones, some not imputable to the communist authorities, but others for which these authorities are fully responsible."

 First, there were the sequel to a long and devastating war, with its heavy toll on the material and human resources of the country.
 There are no precise figures available on the material cost of the war, but these surely run into billions of dollars: the readiness of the American government to give some US\$5 billion for reconstruction to South and North Vietnam as part of the Paris peace agreement of 1973 is perhaps a good estimate of those costs.
-But more serious than the material losses, there was the irreplacable loss of human lives.
+But more serious than the material losses, there was the irreplaceable loss of human lives.
 Again, there are no figures available on how many Vietnamese had been killed between 1960 and 1975 (if we leave out the 1945-54 war), but those figures may well exceed one million, if we include both civilians and military.
 The case of the commune of Ba To (Quang Ngai province, Central Vietnam) gives an idea of what the war has cost in terms of human lives, and hence of potential producers, especially of potential farmers (who made the best soldiers, in both camps).
 This commune, which had a population of 3,800, had supplied the People's Liberation Army with 700 soldiers during the second Vietnam war alone, and of these 140 had been killed - one out of five.
 17